What To Expect

 - 11.30-12noon: The Cup Final; the culmination of the day’s work and how everything fits together in a competitive full game.

-We have a wide variety of different programs we can offer each community – from 3 hour half day camps (mainly for beginners and intermediate players) to full day programs, designed for players looking to enhance and improve their technical ability and tactical awareness.
+We have a wide variety of different programs we can offer each community – from 3 hour half day camps (mainly for beginners and intermediate players) to full day programs, designed for older more established players looking to enhance and improve their technical ability and tactical awareness.
 We help players improve their physical and mental preparedness, and increase their understanding of playing in and against different systems of play!

 What They Said: